Sw-Dy/Sw-Dy/README.md

 ---

 ### 🏆 Achievements
+- Published 2 research papers on Stock Market Prediction and Pinterest Visual Search in recognized academic forums.
+- Finalist (Top 5 out of 100+ teams) in ACM coding competition at Calcutta University.
 - Shortlisted among the top 45 teams in **Hack Heritage '24**.
 - Ranked within the top 30 teams in **Playtopia '24** by IEM Group.
 - Research paper on **AI and Finance** and **visual search** published .